andywhale/andywhale.github.io/_posts/2014-08-03-power-grid.markdown

 Disclaimers aside there is only issue with this game and I have subsequently learned it's a well-known issue: the rules.

 We spent a long time going through the rules ahead of playing, and believing this to be a complicated game, only to find that once you got started it's a VERY straightforward game.

+First up you set up the board as per the rule book, now here is my cut down version of the rest:

+## Step 1

+The player to go first is the player with the most cities (and a tie is decided by the highest number power plant).

+1. Bid on a power station from those in the current market (top row), if you pass on your go you may not bid on anyone else's go